kingsmil/avengers/README.md

 >$cursedword:[text] in order to add text upon sending to kick the author of the text unless the author has the "avengers role"

->$powerword:cleanse in order to clear cursedwords
+>$powerword:cleanse in order to clear all cursedwords

 >$cursedword in order to view list of current banned text

+>limited to a hundred cursed words

 ## 3.$watch hots
+A feature using pyautogui and PIL's image capturing features.

 >detects change in pixel at mouse location from original mouse location's pixel color.